chinmaynehate/go1py/README.md

 ## :books: Documentation

-Full documentation can be found [here](https://chinmaynehate.github.io/go1pylib/).
+Basic documentation can be found [here](https://chinmaynehate.github.io/go1pylib/).
+(Will be updated)

 ## :handshake: Contributing